Omniscient Interfering View: Fishcake controversy

 During the 5 May broadcast, the show used a censored clip from MBC News coverage of the Sewol Ferry disaster with the headline "Lee Young-ja makes shocking confession while eating fish cakes".
 This sparked a controversy, as users of the controversial online community Ilbe had used the term "fish cakes" to refer to the victims of the Ferry disaster.
 Both the production staff and the MBC president immediately apologized, and launched an internal investigation of the issue.
 The program was temporarily halted, and went off-air for 7 weeks before returning to air on 30 June 2018.

 2019

 Fraud case

-During the 20 July broadcast, the show display a subtitle notice to alert the audiences that "the production team does not ask for money with the filming".
-During the recent production, someone has been masquerading as a supporter for money and the production is requesting to avoid, and be careful as the production crew will never ask for money.
+During the 20 July broadcast, the show displayed a subtitle notice to alert the audiences that "the production team does not ask for money on the pretext of filming".
+This was due to an incident of a scammer who had been masquerading as a member of the production crew and attempted to solicit large amounts of money from shopkeepers and business owners with the promise of advertising their goods or services.